ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 **Notation:** if foo.bar has a dependency on baz.bam, we say that baz.bam is the collection *depended on*, and foo.bar is the *dependent collection*.

-* Collection dependencies must have a lower bound on the version which is at least 1.0.0.
+* Collection dependencies must have a lower bound on the version which is at least 1.0.0 and published on Galaxy.

   * This means that all collection dependencies have to specify lower bounds on the versions, and these lower bounds should be stable releases, and not versions of the form 0.x.y.
   * When creating new collections where collection dependencies are also under development, you need to watch out since Galaxy checks whether dependencies exist in the required versions: